mark-tasaka/unity-C-dungeon-of-the-funky-orcs-roguelike-rpg/README.md

 Update Log:

+Update 1.05:
+Feb 3, 2020: Updates to PlayerHealthController.cs and Fungus.cs for damage incured by the player stepping on fungi.

 Update 1.04.1:
 Feb 2, 2020: The addition of two new classes: Fungus.cs and FungusPieces.cs.
 As well as minor modifications to some of the existing classes.